 In Ellison Bay you’ll find a spur off Highway 42 called Garrett Bay Road that is a great foray any time of year, but never more-so than in color season.
 The road winds through a canopy of foliage, making for an awe-inspiring drive or bike ride from Ellison Bay to Gills Rock, where you’ll find a picturesque old fishing village.

-It may be only a few miles long, but Skyline Drive in Peninsula State Park is home to several breathtaking overlooks.
+It may be only a few miles long, but Skyline Drive off Hwy 42 is home to several breathtaking overlooks.
 Eagle Terrace, built by the Civilian Conservation Corps during the Great Depression, gives you a colorful view of Ephraim.
 Eagle Panorama looks out over the shore of the park.
 And don’t miss the island views from the famous Sven’s Bluff.

 Mountain Park Tower